typiconman/fonts-cu/README.md

 SIL Graphite is no longer supported.
 For Graphite features, see the [legacy repository](https://github.com/slavonic/fonts-cu-legacy).

+Latin glyphs are available as far as is necessary for the font to function in most software, but generally the fonts are not intended to typeset Latin.
+In particular they lack lookups and kerning data for the Latin range (with the exception of the Monomakh font).

 ## Available Typefaces

 The following typefaces are available: